A procurement manager types a question into ChatGPT: “What industrial torque tool handles high-cycle applications at volume without retorquing?”

 Does this apply to B2B physical products companies, or mostly B2C?

 It applies strongly to B2B.
 In fact, the case for AI search optimization is arguably stronger for B2B physical products than B2C.
-B2B buyers — procurement managers, engineers, operations leads — are increasingly using AI tools to research vendors and shortlist solutions before they ever contact a sales team.
+B2B buyers, including procurement managers, engineers, and operations leads, are increasingly using AI tools to research vendors and shortlist solutions before they ever contact a sales team.
 If your product doesn’t show up in those early AI-assisted research conversations, you may not even make it to the consideration set.
 The opportunity is significant, and most B2B physical products companies haven’t started yet.

 How do I know if AI is already recommending my products?